It is Christmas. Let's sit Around the Dinner Table

 In Italy, Christmas is not about colorful gift boxes, blinking lights, and cheerful carols.
 Christmas is an opportunity to slow down, sit around the dinner table and enjoy family and friends, and also to savor delicacies from a strong gastronomic tradition.
 Every Italian region has its time-honored dishes that are the “stars” of the Italian Christmas table.
 These recipes are synonymous with Christmas and are enjoyed every holiday season, year after year.
 As such, they’re prepared with care and respect for tradition.
 They include fresh filled pasta, soups, meat-based recipes, seafood dishes, savory pies and breads, and sweets, all exceptional treats that make a special meal even more extraordinary.

 Preparing these foods doesn’t follow the same ritual as everyday cooking; rather, it follows a specific tradition.
 For example, on Marche’s idyllic rolling hills, capon is boiled in water on Christmas Eve.
 When fully cooked, it’s left in the pot overnight, either on the stove or outside of the window on the sill.
 On Christmas morning, all the fat on the broth’s surface is removed and set aside, as it’s considered “blessed,” and is used as an unguent for cuts and burns.
 Some say that in the South, Christmas and the holidays are anticipated with more eagerness, as they used to mark the return home of emigrants who returned for a brief, yet cheerful, visit.
 Christmas in Naples is rich with treats; there are sweets that actually make Christmas what it is--without them there would be no reason to celebrate.
 They’re called struffoli, small, honey-covered fritters sprinkled with colorful sugar.
 They’re prepared days before Christmas Eve, and are given to guests throughout the week leading to the holiday.
-Let’s look at each region closely for its specialties.
+Let’s look at different regions closely for its specialties.

 ABRUZZO: Lu rintrocilio--pasta with a sauce of mutton, pork, chili, and grated pecorino.